hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/on-separate-servers.svg" title="Running many instances of the app, talking to a single database." >}}

-This is actually a pretty good solution (and it's what I use today in practice at my [day job][edgefolio]), but it comes with its own set of
+This is actually a pretty good solution (and it's what we use today in practice at my [day job][edgefolio], using [Ansible][ansible] to setup the servers), but it comes with its own set of inconveniences:
-inconveniences:

 1. Its annoying to provision, setup and keep up-to-date one server for each component.